Mayoral and Local Election Day: Thursday 2 May 2024

 Overall Climate Score for six local councils.
 This annual assessment is based on scores for separate sections (e.g. Waste, Transport).
 Covers 1st January 2019 to 31st March 2023

 (Northumberland County Council: 26% - details here.
 As this council is not single tier, it is based on a slightly different scoring system than the previous five councils)

 More info here.
 Free training on how to use the Scorecard is available.
 Climate Action Newcastle plans to develop our use of this, with a public accountability event later in 2024.

 ANY QUESTIONS ABOUT MAKING SURE YOU CAN USE YOUR VOTE?

-Remember: 2023 is the first time we voters will be asked for ID cards.
+Remember: 2024 is the SECOND time we voters will be asked for ID cards.
 More info here.